morvencao/microshift/docs/rhel4edge_iso.md

 Download the OpenShift pull secret from the https://console.redhat.com/openshift/downloads#tool-pull-secret page and save it into the `~microshift/.pull-secret.json` file.

+Download the hub kubeconfig and save it into the `~microshift/.hub-kubeconfig` file.

 Make sure there is more than 20GB of free disk space necessary for the build artifacts.
 Run the following command to free the space if necessary.
 ```bash
 ~/microshift/scripts/image-builder/cleanup.sh -full